-Older men have a wealth of experience, stories and knowledge to share.
-Men’s Sheds provide a place for this to happen.
-Younger men benefit from the chance to be shown new skills as well as exchanging their own knowledge of more modern technology or culture.
+On a deeper level, Men’s Sheds provide acceptance, a sense of purpose, increased well being and improved health.
+Older men have a wealth of experience, stories and knowledge to share – Men’s Sheds provide a place for this to happen.
+Younger men can benefit from the chance to be shown new skills as well as exchanging their own knowledge of more modern technology or culture.

-Let’s face it, many men are not comfortable with the idea of just sitting down for long periods of time with a cup of tea and a biscuit and talking in a café or hall type setting.
+Let’s face it, many men are not comfortable with the idea of just sitting down for long periods of time with a cup of tea and a biscuit and talking in a café or similar type of setting.
 However, if you shift that idea and combine it also with ‘doing’ where men can help others, learn something new or perhaps show other men their skills, learn to cook, upholster furniture, play music, practise speaking with one another after having a stroke, swap stories or learn computer skills, the possibilities are endless and it takes on a whole new life of its own.
 Men change from a passive lifestyle e.g. watching loads of television to an active, participatory lifestyle.

 A phrase you may hear in Sheds, which was first coined by Professor Barry Golding, patron of the Australian Men’s Movement is :‘Men don’t talk face to face, they talk shoulder to shoulder,’ whilst working or enjoying a hobby with their mates.
 They might discuss their own health issues with other men and find that someone has had a similar experience and has a lot of helpful insights on how to get through it themselves.
-Once this comradery has been established in a Shed over time, sometimes men in the Sheds go on to initiate outside speakers to come to the shed to share their knowledge.
-A variety of speakers and talks have been hosted in Scottish Sheds already e.g. Chest, heart and stroke, bereavement, prostate cancer, suicide, healthy eating, wills etc. Men want to know about this information to increase their personal understanding but also to enable them on how to support a friend in the Shed or partners, family members or neighbours in the outside world.
+Once this camaraderie has been established in a Shed over time, the members may ask outside speakers to come and share their knowledge.
+A variety of speakers and talks have been hosted in Scottish Sheds already e.g. Chest, heart and stroke, bereavement, prostate cancer, suicide, healthy eating, wills etc. Men want to know about this kind of information, not just to increase their personal understanding but also to understand how to support a friend, partner, family member or neighbour in the outside world.

 As life expectancy continues to extend, the need for men to maintain a healthy lifestyle and active engagement within the community has never been so important.